ClapeyronThermo/GCIdentifier.jl/README.md

 ```
 Exit Pkg mode by hitting backspace.

-Now you may begin using functions from the Clapeyron library by entering the command
+Now you may begin using functions from the GCIdentifier library by entering the command

 ```julia
 using GCIdentifier